Church's Texas Chicken

 Church's Texas Chicken is an American fast food restaurant chain that specializes in Southern fried chicken and is headquartered in Atlanta, Georgia.
 The chain was founded as Church's Fried Chicken To-Go by George W. Church Sr. in April 1952, in San Antonio, Texas, across the street from The Alamo.
 Church's Texas Chicken trades as Texas Chicken or Church's Chicken in many countries.

-The chain is owned by American private equity firm High Bluff Capital Partners.
+The chain is owned by an American private equity firm known as High Bluff Capital Partners.

 As of 2017, Church's Texas Chicken had more than 1,700 franchised and company-owned locations in 26 countries.